tsx8/tufted/template/content/posts/2025-10-30-normal-distribution/index.typ

 == Real-World Applications

 Scientists use normal distributions to model everything from IQ scores to particle velocities in gases.
 Engineers apply it in reliability analysis and signal processing.
-Financial analysts rely on it for portfolio theory and option pricing, though real market returns often deviate from normality#footnote[Financial returns often exhibit "fat tails" (higher probability of extreme events) and skewness compared to the normal distribution.
-This has important implications for risk management and the pricing of derivatives.].
+Financial analysts rely on it for portfolio theory and option pricing, though real market returns often deviate from normality.#footnote[Financial returns often exhibit "fat tails" (higher probability of extreme events) and skewness compared to the normal distribution.
+This has important implications for risk management and the pricing of derivatives.]

 Understanding the normal distribution provides a foundation for statistical thinking and data analysis, making it an essential tool for researchers, analysts, and decision-makers across countless fields.